When: Saturday October 18th 9AM-4PM EST

 their first exposure to the world of ham radio.
 Some will go on to become hams, enjoying the

 hobby for a lifetime.
 A few will even find the basis of a career in science and technology.
+During this event we will also plan to operate a Satellite Station.

 Where: We will be operating on or around the the JOTA calling frequencies depending on band